root-foundation/root/README.md

 ## Story, Instrument, Technology

-In order to understand this trend towards unity, we must first understand how humanity’s activities change.
+In order to understand this trend towards unity, we must first understand how humanity’s activities evolve.

-All change has three broad features:
+All evolution (or broadly all change) has three features:

 1. **Story** — generates _beliefs_.
 2. **Instrument** — generates _incentives_.
 3. **Technology** — generates _leverage_.

-Many things can influence the nature of change, including our activities that influence stories, instruments, and technologies.
+Many things can influence the nature of change, including, and not limited to, our activities that influence stories, instruments, and technologies.

 ### Story